dotnet/runtime/Documentation/building/linux-instructions.md

 How to enable -O3 optimization level for ARM/Linux
 ==================================================

+If you are using clang-3.9, -O3 optimization is enabled as default and you can skip this section.
+If you are using older version of clang, please follow instructions in this section to enable -O3 optimization.
 Currently, we can build coreclr with -O1 flag of clang in release build mode for Linux/ARM without any bugfix of llvm-3.6.
 This instruction is to enable -O3 optimization level of clang on Linux/ARM by fixing the bug of llvm.

 First, download latest version from the clang-3.6/llvm-3.6 upstream: